West Virginia Code

-(c) Any juvenile shall have the right to be effectively represented by counsel at all stages of proceedings brought under the provisions of article five, chapter forty-nine of this code.
-If the child advises the court of his or her inability to pay for counsel, the court shall require the child's parent or custodian to execute a financial affidavit.
-If the financial affidavit demonstrates that neither of the child's parents, or, if applicable, the child's custodian, has sufficient assets to pay for counsel, the court shall appoint counsel for the child.
-If the financial affidavit demonstrates that either of the child's parents, or, if applicable, the child's custodian, does have sufficient assets to pay for counsel, the court shall order the parent, or, if applicable, the custodian, to provide, by paying for, legal representation for the child in the proceedings.
+(c) Any juvenile shall have the right to be effectively represented by counsel at all stages of proceedings brought under the provisions of §49-4-701 through §49-4-725 of this code.
+If the child advises the court of his or her inability to pay for counsel, the court shall require the child’s parent or custodian to execute a financial affidavit.
+If the financial affidavit demonstrates that neither of the child’s parents, or, if applicable, the child’s custodian, has sufficient assets to pay for counsel, the court shall appoint counsel for the child.
+If the financial affidavit demonstrates that either of the child’s parents, or, if applicable, the child’s custodian, does have sufficient assets to pay for counsel, the court shall order the parent, or, if applicable, the custodian, to provide, by paying for, legal representation for the child in the proceedings.

-The court may disregard the assets of the child's parents or custodian and appoint counsel for the child, as provided above, if the court concludes, as a matter of law, that the child and the parent or custodian have a conflict of interest that would adversely affect the child's right to effective representation of counsel, or concludes, as a matter of law, that requiring the child's parent or custodian to provide legal representation for the child would otherwise jeopardize the best interests of the child.
+The court may disregard the assets of the child’s parents or custodian and appoint counsel for the child, as provided in this section, if the court concludes, as a matter of law, that the child and the parent or custodian have a conflict of interest that would adversely affect the child’s right to effective representation of counsel, or concludes, as a matter of law, that requiring the child’s parent or custodian to provide legal representation for the child would otherwise jeopardize the best interests of the child.

 (d) In circuits in which no public defender office is in operation, circuit judges shall make all determinations of eligibility.
 In circuits in which a public defender office is in operation, all determinations of indigency shall be made by a public defender office employee designated by the executive director.
-Such determinations shall be made after a careful review of the financial affidavit submitted by the person seeking representation.
+The determinations shall be made after a careful review of the financial affidavit submitted by the person seeking representation.
 The review of the affidavit shall be conducted in accord with the financial eligibility guidelines established by the agency pursuant to subsection (a) of this section.
 In addition to the financial eligibility guidelines, the person determining eligibility shall consider other relevant factors, including, but not limited to, those set forth in subdivisions (1) through (9) of subsection (e) of this section.
-If there is substantial reason to doubt the accuracy of information in the financial affidavit, the person determining eligibility may make such inquiries as are necessary to determine whether the affiant has truthfully and completely disclosed the required financial information.
+If there is substantial reason to doubt the accuracy of information in the financial affidavit, the person determining eligibility may make any inquiries necessary to determine whether the affiant has truthfully and completely disclosed the required financial information.

-After reviewing all pertinent matters the person determining eligibility may find the affiant to be eligible to have the total cost of legal representation provided by the state, or may find that the total cost of providing representation shall be apportioned between the state and the eligible person.
-A person whose annual income exceeds the maximum annual income level allowed for eligibility may receive all or part of the necessary legal representation, or a person whose income falls below the maximum annual income level for eligibility may be denied all or part of the necessary legal representation if the person determining eligibility finds the person's particular circumstances require that eligibility be allowed or disallowed, as the case may be, on the basis of one or more of the nine factors set forth in subsection (e) of this section.
+After reviewing all pertinent matters, the person determining eligibility may find the affiant eligible to have the total cost of legal representation provided by the state, or may find that the total cost of providing representation shall be apportioned between the state and the eligible person.
+A person whose annual income exceeds the maximum annual income level allowed for eligibility may receive all or part of the necessary legal representation, or a person whose income falls below the maximum annual income level for eligibility may be denied all or part of the necessary legal representation if the person determining eligibility finds the person’s particular circumstances require that eligibility be allowed or disallowed, as the case may be, on the basis of one or more of the nine factors set forth in subsection (e) of this section.
 If legal representation is made available to a person whose income exceeds the maximum annual income level for eligibility, or if legal representation is denied to a person whose income falls below the maximum annual income level for eligibility, the person determining eligibility shall make a written statement of the reasons for the action and shall specifically relate those reasons to one or more of the factors set forth in subsection (e) of this section.

 (e) The following factors shall be considered in determining eligibility for legal representation made available under the provisions of this article:

-(1) Current income prospects, taking into account seasonal variations in income;
+(1) Current income prospects, taking into account, seasonal variations in income;

-(2) Liquid assets, assets which may provide collateral to obtain funds to employ private counsel and other assets which may be liquidated to provide funds to employ private counsel;
+(2) Liquid assets, assets which may provide collateral to obtain funds to employ private counsel, and other assets which may be liquidated to provide funds to employ private counsel;

-(3) Fixed debts and obligations, including federal, state and local taxes and medical expenses;
+(3) Fixed debts and obligations, including federal, state and local taxes, and medical expenses;

-(4) Child care, transportation and other expenses necessary for employment;
+(4) Child care, transportation, and other expenses necessary for employment;

 (5) Age or physical infirmity of resident family members;